Mindbeam-AI/litespark-aws-marketplace/README.md

 - EVAL_STEP_INTERVAL: number of steps after which model is validated.

 ### Data preparation
-Any LLM pre-training dataset from Hugging Face can be prepared for training with Lepton using the accompanying notebook [dataprep.ipynb](https://github.com/Mindbeam-AI/lepton-aws-marketplace/blob/main/dataprep.ipynb).
+Any LLM pre-training dataset from Hugging Face can be prepared for training with Litespark using the accompanying notebook [dataprep.ipynb](https://github.com/Mindbeam-AI/Litespark-aws-marketplace/blob/main/dataprep.ipynb).
 The notebook downloads the raw dataset from Hugging Face to a local directory, prepares the dataset with appropriate tokenization, and uploads the prepared data to your specified S3 bucket.

 ### Data configuration
 - Under Input data configuration, the default is only one channel named "train".